scta/scta-rdf-schema/SCTAOntologySpec.md

 ##expression type properties
 * expressionType
-    - e.g. availalbe expressionTypes should be enumerated in the WorkType or WorkGroupType class
+    - e.g. available expressionTypes should be enumerated in the WorkType or WorkGroupType class
     - e.g. a Work within the WorkGroup where workGroupType="SentencesCommentaries" the value of expressionType given here must be one of the values of the availableExpressionType listed in that workGroupType.
 See WorkGroupType and WorkType below.
         + Commentarius
         + Librum